|Upcomming CFPs of interest|

 - class 7 - CC: linear logic semantics; LCC

-- class 8 - LCC: links between LCC and CHR; EMoP: modules for LCC/CC/CLP
+- class 8 - LCC: logical semantics, links with CHR; EMoP: modules for LCC/CC/CLP

-See also the programming project for the MPRI classes, and preliminary marks.
+See also the programming project for the MPRI classes.

 I am also propose some internships on the dedicated page of the CONTRAINTES team.